 “I could not be prouder of the community for stepping up and helping us make ‘Studio ThriftyFor the Kids’ boutique so amazing.
 The quality of clothing and shoe donations that we have received has absolutely exceeded our expectations.
 The environment and feeling we strive to create for these awesome kids has come together beautifully; all because our community cares about putting smiles on these kids’ faces and raising their self-esteem.
 Dressing cool and feeling as ‘normal’ as possible during this traumatic time is the store’s mission.
 Offering this service for free helps take away the added stress foster parents already have trying to keep their kids properly clothed.
 There is a misconception that foster parents receive an abundance of money for clothing, but goodness we all know how fast kids grow and the expense that comes along with it,” said Cassie Slone, Executive Director of The Foster Care Council.

 The Foster Care Council’s office is located in the Studio ThriftyFor the Kids space.
-The Foster Care Council’s staff operates the store with help from volunteers as needed to accept donations, clean, tag and inventory clothing and accessories.
+The Foster Care Council’s staff operates the store with help from volunteers and interns as needed to accept donations, clean, tag and inventory clothing and accessories.
 Shopping is scheduled by appointment only to create a safe space where the staff can assist foster families and take care of each foster child’s individual needs.
-The shop is not be open to the public.
+The shop is not open to the public, with the exception of the twice a year Boutique Blowout fundraising sale in March and August.
+In order to make room at Studio ThrifyFor the Kids for each upcoming season's new inventory, and to help raise money for our programs...any remaining clothing, shoes, and accessories will be sorted, and some will be put in our bi-annual Boutique Blowout.

 Donations are greatly appreciated.
 To schedule a donation drop-off please contact Cassie Slone, Executive Director for The Foster Care Council, by email at firstname.lastname@example.org, by phone at (239) 248-7699 or visit our booking page.
 Studio ThriftyFor the Kids has specific guidelines for donated items that will be accepted and placed in the store.